gamrot/godley/README.md

 ## 12 H_s = H_h                            TRUE   "Money equilibrium"
 ```

-With all variables and equations defined, the model can be solved over a specified time horizon using the `simulate_scenario()` function.
+With all variables and equations defined, the model is ready to be solved over a given time horizon.
+This can be done using the `simulate_scenario()` function.
 The function allows selecting the number of periods, choosing a simulation method (`Newton` or `Gauss`), and optionally specifying a starting quarter date.
 The simulation results are stored in a `$result` tibble within the `$baseline` scenario.

 ``` r
 model_sim <- model_sim |>